The Ultimate Guide to Penetration Testing for Small Business

 Effective penetration testing follows a structured methodology, typically involving the following phases:

-Planning a Penetration Test
+Strategic Planning for an Effective Penetration Test

 When planning a penetration test, consider the following: